sourdough bagels with various toppings on cutting board

 Mix the Dough

-• Make the autolyze: measure bread flour and warm water into the bowl of your stand mixer.
-Mix and let sit for 30 to allow the flour to hydrate properly.
-Add the active starter, salt, and honey and mix by hand to combine the ingredients the best you can.
+• Add the 100 g (â…“ cup + 1 tbsp) active starter, 2 tsp salt, and 40 g (2 tbsp) honey and mix by hand to combine the ingredients.
 Add the dough hook and mix on low speed for 5-6 minutes.
-Do know that this is a stiff dough.
+This is a stiff dough.

 Bulk Ferment

 • Shape the bagel dough into a smooth ball and cover the bowl with a plate or a piece of plastic wrap.
-Set in a warm place on the counter to let the dough rest at room temperature for 8-12 hours.

 Divide and Shape